onion2k/fp-cookbook/recipes/get.md

 # Get

-How to get data from objects and arrays
+There are several functions for getting values from objects and arrays.

-All examples use libraries.json
+> `libraries` in these examples comes from [libraries.json](../libraries.json).

 ### get returns a value based on a path